Skip to main content

 Biographical History

-John S. Flannery collected this material while serving as assistant to the President of the Sierra Club, Dr. Edgar Wayburn, during David Brower's tenure as executive director.
+John S. Flannery collected this material while serving as assistant to the president of the Sierra Club, Dr. Edgar Wayburn, during David Brower's tenure as executive director.
 Mr. Flannery later worked in Information Services at Utah State University as a feature writer.

 Extent

-3 boxes (1 linear ft.)
+3 boxes (1 linear feet)

 Abstract